briansimiyuj/doctor-appointment-app/README.md

       Time Picker component will be used to display the available time slots for the selected date.

         1. Create a Time Picker component and mount it on the Modal Body component and wrap it with Date Picker context
+        2. Create a function that closes time slot grid when the user clicks outside of it

       #### Select Time Display Component